rchabo/Projet_DDEFI_Amiral/README.md

 *Department of Energy US*

-*Directorate Generalo for Energy UE*
+*Directorate General for Energy UE*